 If you have never used a nebulizer before, you may be wondering how nebulization therapy works.
 As we briefly mentioned, the machine turns your liquid medication into a mist that you breathe in, and it goes directly into your lungs.

-Step #6: Clean and disinfect your device immediately after use, following these instructions:
+- Step 6: Clean and disinfect your device immediately after use

 A portable nebulizer machine provides immediate relief for your indoor, outdoor, allergic rhinitis, or seasonal allergies.
 Many symptoms of allergies are respiratory-related and can cause difficulty breathing.
 Your device will help you relieve these symptoms.